-That’s when the nomer “Yellow Jackets” was first used, in an article written by the Atlanta Journal Constitution (AJC).
-The name was bestowed upon the players because of their yellow jerseys and was enthusiastically endorsed by then-coach John Heisman.
+That’s when the nomer “Yellow Jackets” was first used: during a press conference given by then-coach John Heisman, which was covered by the Atlanta Journal Constitution (AJC).
+The name was bestowed upon the players because of their yellow jerseys.

 A year later, the Jackets saw the first graphic production of their namesake; it was a cartoon in the AJC depicting a cartoon yellow jacket buzzing around a rather ugly University of Georgia football player, who cowers and begs not to be stung.
 The cartoon, signed by “Brewerton” is accompanied by a caption: “Somebody’s going to get stung.”

 For decades thereafter, the mascot was drawn by various artists, cartoonists and illustrators, all with different interpretations.

 Some depictions were more popular than others.
 Most featured an imagined creature that was half man and half insect.
 A few, according to Director of Living History, Marilyn Somers, were considered offensive because of their allusions to offensive blackface illustrations.
 The rest, luckily, were inoffensive and the offense intended was towards the Jackets’ rival.